CloudDesk/RTE-PMS-Backend/Document Repository/v3/PMS_FSD_v3.md

 Objective approval shall make the objective part of the approved quarter objective plan.

-Objective approval shall not make the objective a scoring item.
+Objective approval shall not make a dynamic objective a scoring item unless the assigned template explicitly allows scoreable dynamic objectives and valid objective weightage is assigned before the configured cutoff.

+Template-defined predefined objectives may become scoreable approved objectives based on template scoring configuration.

 ### FR-OBJ-05: Objective Revision Comment